-The Ed.D program in the Department of Curriculum and Instruction is designed to develop educational leaders with research skills, particularly as such skills are used to conduct place-based, applied research in support of communities, schools, teachers, and leaders in higher education.
-Ed.D. program graduates take faculty positions in Colleges of Education, leadership positions in pre-K-12 schools, and various administrative positions in governmental agencies, such as the Alabama State Department of Education.
+The Ed.D program in the Department of Curriculum and Instruction is designed to develop educational leaders with research skills to conduct place-based, applied research in support of communities, schools, teachers, and students.
+Ed.D. program graduates take teaching faculty positions in higher education, leadership positions in pre-K-12 schools and education non-profit organizations, and various administrative positions in governmental agencies, such as the Alabama State Department of Education.
+The program is delivered online.
+Please contact Dr. Alison Hooper (alhooper2@ua.edu) for all inquiries.

 Admissions